adil-salim/adil-salim.github.io/research.md

 ## Service

-I served as an area chair for:
+I have served as an area chair for:

 - Black in AI workshop 2019